Elahehsh/Stroke-prediction/README.md

 ##Data
 The dataset used in this project is from Kaggle and contains information about patients, including their age, gender, medical history, and whether they have had a stroke.

-##Results
+## Results

 The final model achieved an accuracy of 94.03% on the test set.
+This means that our model correctly predicts whether a patient will have a stroke or not 94.03% of the time based on their medical data.
 Detailed results and analysis can be found in the stroke_prediction.ipynb notebook.

 ##Authors
  • Elaheh Shaghaghian (elaheh.shn1@gmail.com)